 Morzine and Les Gets were teeming with adventure-seeking mountain bikers when we were there in August.
 The Portes du Soleil has invested heavily in infrastructure with 600km of marked tracks under one lift pass.
 Les Gets is hosting the World Cup for the next 3 years and in 2018 the French Championship was held in Morzine.
 But it’s not all hard core, there are trails for all levels of ability and, best of all, there’s wasn’t a cloud in the sky.

 In the summer months, thousands of road and mountain biking enthusiasts flock to Kitzbühel to cycle in dramatic and bucolic alpine scenery.
 Yet it does not feel crowded.
 For the road bikers 1,200km of routes incorporate 18,000m of altitude difference.
 Mountain bikers can choose 800km of designated forest and alpine trails.
-It has the largest connected e-bike range in Europe, and with typical Austrian efficiency, 75 rental and battery exchange stations.
+The Kitzbühel region has the largest connected e-bike range in Europe, and with typical Austrian efficiency, 75 rental and battery exchange stations.

-Verbier hosts the highly popular 4-day E-bike Festival in August, this year 3,250 participants aged from 4 to 89 from representing 27 nationalities attended.
+Verbier, always popular in the summer, hosts the highly popular 4-day E-bike Festival in August, this year 3,250 participants aged from 4 to 89 from representing 27 nationalities attended.
 The inaugural E-Tour Du Mont-Blanc, a mammoth 300km route into 3 countries, was a roaring success.

 And the Valais region has hosted the Europe’s largest MTB race in late August every year since 1990.
 The Grand Raid course follows 125km of trails from Verbier, via resorts such as La Tzoumaz, Nendaz, Veysonnaz, and finishing in Grimentz.
 Around 3,000 participants take up the challenge, supported by 1200 volunteers and cheered on by 30,000 spectators.
 Not surprisingly, the event is a significant fixture for all the villages along the route.